TriDangContact/Algorithm-Analysis-1/README.md

-# Project 1: empirical analysis

-Group members:

-Tri Dang
+# Algorithm Analysis 1

+This is an analysis of various algorithms used to process DNA sequences